Gwayaboy/PlaywrightHandsOnLab/README.md

      So that I can quickly find the movie I want to watch

      Scenario: Searching for a movie that exists
-       Given I am on web movies app landing page
-       When I search for "Sonic the Hedgehog 3"
-       Then I should see results related to "Sonic the Hedgehog 3"
+       Given the is on the web movies app landing page When the user searches for "Sonic the Hedgehog 3" Then the user should see results related to "Sonic the Hedgehog 3"
    ```

 #### JavaScript/TypeScript Example (using Cucumber.js)